csmova/SeroWare/README.md

-# AndrewsLabFSCV
+# SeroWare
-Software for voltammetry.
+An open-source MATLAB-based software for voltammetry.

+Please see the Wiki tab for installation. tutorials, and user guide.